bruce414/LetsEat/README.md

 # LetsEat
-An app that is meant to promote various food in different countries / regions
+An app for people to discover various food in different countries / regions